 When can negligence occur with a caesarean section?

-Some of the most common ways in which clinical negligence can occur in relation to caesarean sections includes:
+Some of the most common ways in which medical negligence can occur in relation to caesarean sections include:

 - There is a failure to perform a planned caesarean section which leads to complications which could have been avoided